Lusanney/intern-zd-2021/README.md

 However, checking with Zendesk developer, Zendesk right now doesn't support it.
 My alternative is to store all `requester_id` into a **HashMap** data structure.
 This helps to avoid duplications API call.
 For example, rather than fetching `requester_id = 22` for 50 times, we just fetch once.
 - **Authentication**.
 Authentication is a module that is doable but takes much effort, and not a requirement.
 The application only fetch API from lusanney.zendesk.com.

-## Please see Client & Server README.MD to understand about code pattern.
+## Please see Client & Server README to understand about code pattern.